are the answers to some

 - Does Wagonmaster offer a warranty plan?

 A. - No. We have never offered a warranty plan or guarantee.
-There are
+There

-so desire, however our professional renewal program
+so desire, however our professional restore

 should provide you considerable peace of mind in this area.
 The quality